Chart Color Schemes

 Brinsmead is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Brinsmead's dwelling structure, as recorded in the latest Census, consisted of 97.2% houses and 2.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's figures of 80.8% houses and 19.2% other dwellings.
-In Brinsmead, home ownership stood at 30.6%, with mortgaged dwellings accounting for 49.0% and rented dwellings making up 20.4%.
+In Brinsmead, as recorded in the latest Census, 97.2% of dwellings were houses, with the remaining 2.8% consisting of semi-detached homes, apartments, and other types.
+This differs from Non-Metro Qld's composition of 80.8% houses and 19.2% other dwellings.
+Home ownership in Brinsmead stood at 30.6%, with mortgaged properties making up 49.0% and rented dwellings accounting for 20.4%.
 The median monthly mortgage repayment in the area was $1,733, aligning with Non-Metro Qld's average.
-The median weekly rent figure was recorded at $450, compared to Non-Metro Qld's averages of $1,733 and $390 respectively.
+The median weekly rent in Brinsmead was $450, compared to Non-Metro Qld's averages of $1,733 and $390 respectively.
 Nationally, Brinsmead's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing